 2. In Allopathy Quick relief is the hallmark.

-Writers word: This article may sound biased, to a few.
-Well! to be fair, I have tried both the methods for my health issues but I found my answers in homeopathy medicine.
+Writers Note: This article may sound a tad biased, to a few.
+Well! to be fair, I have had to try both the methods for my health issues and I found my answers in homeopathy medicine.
 Please due your due diligence before you embark on your ‘healing’ quest.
 All the Best!